 The first thing that hits you once you enter the Römermuseum is a giant map that shows the extent of the Roman presence compared to today’s Vienna.

-Vindobona (the Roman name for Vienna) lay on the northern border of the empire and formed one of the Danube Limes frontier defences now on UNESCO’s World Heritage List.
+The size of this Vindobona (the Roman name for Vienna) reflected the strategic importanc eof the location.
+The complex lay on the northern border of the empire and formed one of the Danube Limes frontier defences now on UNESCO’s World Heritage List.

-Inevitably, most of Vindobona has long disappeared under successive layers of urban development.
-Scholars and archaeologists must spend their lives perpetually frustrated at the treasures that lie so close below us but out of reach.
+Most of Vindobona has long since disappeared under successive layers of urban development.
+Scholars and archaeologists must spend their lives perpetually frustrated at the treasures that lie just below us but out of reach.

-As if to illustrate the point, the basement floor of the Roman Museum actually consists of parts of two original building complexes that would have formed the residences of senior officers (tribunes).
+The Roman Museum brings that history back into the light.
+Literally.
+The basement floor actually consists of parts of two original building complexes that would have formed the residences of senior officers (tribunes).

-The ground floor then examines the legionary fortress, while the top floor covers the military and civil towns and surrounding area.
+The museum’s ground floor examines the legionary fortress, while the top floor covers the military and civil towns and surrounding area.

 Large wall maps and associated (small) display cases do an excellent job of describing the layout and structure of the camp and settlements.
 They also explain the role of key buildings and offer insights into the life and socioeconomics of the area.